jasonrbriggs/stomp.py/README.md

 README.md	                    - This file
 LICENSE 		                - Software license
+CHANGELOG                       - List of changes in each release
 stomp/                          - The stomp.py client library code
 stomp/test/                     - Test code for the library
 stomp/bridge/                   - Bridges for message brokers which don't support STOMP
 stomp/bridge/README-oracle      - Info on the Oracle AQ bridge (no longer supported)